ciber-lab/pictor-ppe/README.md

 ## **Pre-trained Models**

 You can download the models trained on Pictor-v3 dataset from the "Models" folder in the dataset.
+These models include:

 - YOLO-v3-A1
 - YOLO-v3-A2